 I am not understanding why normal things that you have done without an issue before have suddenly become a fight.
 My little boy has been doing this for a while now and I think it started at about six months or so.

-I know it would be frustrating not to be able to communicate to the people around you and making things difficult for your mum or dad by wanting to stand when you are really wanting your child to sit means that the kid is trying to control the situation.
+I know it would be frustrating not to be able to communicate with the people around you and make things difficult for your mum or dad by wanting to stand when you are really wanting your child to sit means that the kid is trying to control the situation.

 Is this the start of Alexander telling me that he doesn’t want to do something?
 If it is, I hope not.
-I don’t have the choice when I have to be places and our little baby boy needs to come along regardless of whether he likes to or not.
+My little baby boy needs to come along regardless of whether he likes to or not.
 I already have two kids that think they are future lawyers due to their skills in questioning and trying to change the situation, I don’t need a third yet.

 How have you handled the issue of the tight legs and the carrying on when you just want the kid to sit in their car seat so you can leave the shops?